 + PRO: Cheap public healthcare

 If an expat is employed, they will be covered by the public health care system, which costs little and offers excellent medical care.
-In urban areas, many of the doctors will also speak English, although bringing a friend to translate is still advisable.
+In urban areas, many doctors will also speak English, although bringing a friend to translate is still advisable.

 - CON: Travel/wait time